MicrosoftLearning/mslearn-copilot/Instructions/Labs/01b-ms-copilot.md

     ![Screenshot of the Copilot pane in Microsoft Edge.](./Media/edge-copilot.png)

+    > **Tip**: Microsoft Copilot is continually improved.
+Your user interface may not match the image shown exactly.

 1. In the chat box at the bottom of the Copilot pane, enter following the prompt:

     ```prompt